shiftyrose/shifty/README.md

 `Idea by Town of Us Reactivated`<br>

 #### Role Description
 Use the Report button to eat dead bodies and make them unreportable.
-The vulture can switch between eating bodies and reporting them using the Pet button.<br>
+The vulture can switch between eating bodies and reporting them using the Pet button.
 The Vulture wins when they've eaten a set amount of bodies, and they may also have an arrow pointing to dead bodies if enabled by host.<br>

 ### Game Options
 |               Name              |                          Description                       |     Type     |  Default  |